10 Application administration

 Because JupyterHub is a Python process, not a system process, it won’t automatically get daemonized, so we’ll have to do it manually.

-We don’t need it right now, but it’ll be easier to manage JupyterHub later on from a config file that’s in /etc/jupyterhub.
-In order to do so, activate the jupyterhub virtual environment, create a default JupyterHub config (Google for the command), and move it into /etc/jupyterhub/jupyterhub_config.py.
+We don’t need it right now, but it will be easier to manage JupyterHub later on from a config file that’s in /etc/jupyterhub.
+To do so, activate the jupyterhub virtual environment, create a default JupyterHub config (Google for the command), and move it into /etc/jupyterhub/jupyterhub_config.py.

 Now let’s move on to daemonizing JupyterHub.
-To start, kill the existing JupyterHub process (consult the cheatsheet in Appendix D if you need help).
-Since JupyterHub wasn’t automatically daemonized, you’ll have to manually create the systemd file.
+To start, kill the existing JupyterHub process (consult the cheat sheet in Appendix D if you need help).
+Since JupyterHub wasn’t automatically daemonized, you must create the systemd file in /etc/systemd/system/jupyterhub.service.

 Now, you’ll need to use systemctl to reload the daemon, start JupyterHub, and enable it.

-You can find the commands to install RStudio server on the Posit website.
+You can find the commands to install RStudio Server on the Posit website.
 Make sure to pick the version that matches your operating system.
-Since you’ve already installed R, you can skip down to the “Install RStudio Server” step.
+Since you’ve already installed R, skip to the “Install RStudio Server” step.

-Unlike JupyterHub, RStudio Server does daemonize itself right out of the box, so you can check and control the status with systemctl without any further work.
+Unlike JupyterHub, RStudio Server daemonizes itself right out of the box, so you can check and control the status with systemctl without further work.

-First, you’ll have to make sure that Docker itself is available on the system.
+First, you’ll have to ensure that Docker is available.
 It can be installed from apt using apt-get install docker.io.
 You may need to adopt sudo privileges to do so.

-Once Docker is installed, getting the API running is almost trivially easy using the command we used back in Chapter 6 to run our container.
+Once Docker is installed, running the API is almost trivially easy using the command we used in Chapter 6 to run our container.

 Terminal